 Five Ways to Use the Book for Teaching and Self Study

-For instructors teaching discipline-specific writing skills for engineers
+for instructors teaching discipline-specific writing skills for engineers

-2) Engineering Courses with a Report Writing Component
+2) Engineering Courses with a Report Writing Component:

 Integrating Just-In-Time learning into engineering coursework